hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-governance.md

 name: nomad-enterprise-audit-logging
 # Nomad Enterprise Audit Logging
 * Nomad Enterprise's [Audit Logging](https://nomadproject.io/docs/enterprise/#audit-logging) provides Nomad administrators a complete set of records for all user-issued actions in Nomad.
-* Nomad Enteprise customers can proactively identify access anomalies, ensure enforcement of their security policies, and diagnose cluster behavior by viewing preceding user operations.
+* Nomad Enterprise customers can proactively identify access anomalies, ensure enforcement of their security policies, and diagnose cluster behavior by viewing preceding user operations.
-* Each audit event is captured with relevant request and response information in a JSON format that is easily digestibile and familiar to operators
+* Each audit event is captured with relevant request and response information in a JSON format that is easily digestibile and familiar to operators.

 ???
 * Let's start with Nomad Enterprise's audit logging that was added in Nomad 0.11.0.